Internet Explorer version history: Microsoft Internet Explorer 1.x

 Microsoft Internet Explorer 1.0 made its debut on August 24, 1995.
 It was a reworked version of Spyglass Mosaic which Microsoft had licensed, like many other companies initiating browser development, from Spyglass Inc. It came with the purchase of Microsoft Plus! for Windows 95 and with at least some OEM releases of Windows 95 without Plus!.
 It was installed as part of the Internet Jumpstart Kit in Plus! for Windows 95.
 The Internet Explorer team began with about six people in early development.
-Microsoft Internet Explorer 1.5 was released several months later for Windows NT and added support for basic HTML table rendering.
+Microsoft Internet Explorer 1.5 was released in fall 1995 for Windows NT and added support for basic HTML table rendering.
 By including it free of charge on their operating system, they did not have to pay royalties to Spyglass Inc, resulting in a lawsuit and a US$8 million settlement on January 22, 1997.

 Although not included, this software can also be installed on the original release of Windows 95.

-Microsoft Internet Explorer (that is version 1.x) is no longer supported, or available for download from Microsoft.
+Internet Explorer 1.x is no longer supported, or available for download from Microsoft.
 However, archived versions of the software can be found on various websites.
-Support for Internet Explorer 1.0 Ended on December 31, 2001, same day as Windows 95 and older Windows Versions.
+Support for Internet Explorer 1.0 ended on December 31, 2001, the same day as older Windows Versions.

 Features

-Microsoft Internet Explorer came with an install routine replacing a manual installation required by many of the existing web browsers.
+Internet Explorer came with an install routine replacing a manual installation required by many of the existing web browsers.

 Microsoft Internet Explorer 2

-Microsoft Internet Explorer 2 was released for Windows 95, Windows NT 3.51, and NT 4.0 on November 22, 1995 (following a 2.0 beta in October).
+Microsoft Internet Explorer 2 was released for Windows 95, Windows NT 3.51, and NT 4.0 on November 27, 1995 (following a 2.0 beta in October).
 It featured support for JavaScript, SSL, cookies, frames, VRML, RSA, and Internet newsgroups.
 Version 2 was also the first release for Windows 3.1 and Macintosh System 7.0.1 (PPC or 68k), although the Mac version was not released until January 1996 for PPC, and April for 68k.
 Version 2.1 for the Mac came out in August 1996, although by this time, Windows was getting 3.0.
 Version 2 was included in Windows 95 OSR 1 and Microsoft's Internet Starter Kit for Windows 95 in early 1996.
 It launched with twelve languages, including English, but by April 1996, this was expanded to 24, 20, and 9 for Win 95, Win 3.1, and Mac, respectively.
 The 2.0i version supported double-byte character-set.